FORTUVA/FORTUVA-BETTING-AUTOMATION-ENGINE/README.md

 ### Key Benefits
 - **24/7 operation** — Keep playing while you're away from your keyboard
-- **Strategy integration** — Run your own trading or market analysis scripts and connect them to the bot
+- **Strategy integration** — Run your own trading or market analysis scripts and connect them to the enginee
 - **FN token rewards** — Earn **FN tokens** on every bet, even if your prediction is wrong
 - **Reduced missed rounds** — Reduce missed rounds due to manual delays
 - **Consistent execution** — Eliminate human error and timing issues